bitprj/workshops/how-to-contribute-to-workshops/how-to-contribute-to-workshops.md

 If you wish to contribute an existing workshop, ensure that all requirements outlined in <a href = "https://about.bitproject.org/teams/developer-relations/joining-as-an-organization">Joining as an Organization</a> have been met and make edits to your workshop as neccessary.

-You should be writing the content of each slide of your presentation in individual Markdown files; that is, each Markdown file corresponds to one slide of the presentation.
+maYou should be writing the content of each slide of your presentation in individual Markdown files; that is, each Markdown file corresponds to one slide of the presentation.
 Each Markdown file should (if applicable) contain the following information:

 * Type of slide (i.e. title slide, centered text, link + code, code centered, etc.)
 * Title of slide